Aug 2022 Issue | How Music and Chants Can Heal Your Mind

 While filmmakers and artists use music to entertain people, many researchers, doctors, and even spiritual leaders use the astonishing ability of music and musical chants to heal the human mind.
 In 2018, a study published in the American Journal of Psychiatry revealed that ‘mantram’ repetition therapy, which is based on religious chanting, has proven to be useful in treating post-traumatic stress syndrome (PTSD) in veterans.

 Psychological disorders related to stress, anxiety, and depression can arise from various negative emotions you unknowingly process in your mind on a regular basis.
-All these emotions flow in your brain in the form of brain waves and interestingly, these waves are sensitive to the vibrations that are created through music or chanting.
+All these emotions flow in the form of brain waves and interestingly, these waves are sensitive to the vibrations that are created through music or chanting.
 So, when your brain waves respond to music, they can change the way you feel.

 The Value of Chanting: A Success Story

-Chloe, a yoga lover and the physiotherapist helping Chris with his injury, could see how Mathew was impacted.
+Chloe, a yoga lover and the physiotherapist helping Chris with his injury, could see how Matthew was impacted.
 So she invited them both to join a weekly music and chanting session at her yoga studio.
 There were around 50 people in the session and the studio became filled with repetitive and rhythmic chanting.

-Whether it is about you or Mathew or anyone else, the human mind perceives music as a form of energy and when this energy is harnessed in a proper way, it can not only heal your mind but also guide you towards greater positivity.
+The human mind perceives music as a form of energy and when this energy is harnessed in a proper way, it can not only heal your mind but also guide you towards greater positivity.